-David Reed (born 1946 in San Diego, lives and works in New York) is one of today’s most important painters.
-In the mid-1970s, he translated the saturated expressive gesture of the brushstroke into an artificial, highly controlled representation of the “brushstroke”.
-Whereas in Abstract Expressionism, the trace of the hand still pointed to artistic introspection, Reed transformed it into an object of analysis and knowing manipulation.
-This amounted to a conceptual turn in the history of American painting.
-The intellectual approach correlates with his elaborate technique of painting with alkyd that creates unusual effects, lending the pictures an immaculate smoothness and elegance reminiscence of photography and mannerism.
-Using stencils, Reed is able to replicate motifs, a fact he has been using in recent years to create self-referential works.
-In endless work processes, he applies paint before partially rubbing it off it again.
-In this way, the phenomena of appearance and disappearance take on equal value.
-The results can stand alongside the world of the Old Masters who Reed studies around the world; more than this, they extend the grand tradition of western painting into the present.
+In the mid-1970s, David Reed (born 1946 in San Diego, lives and works in New York) translated the saturated expressive gesture of the brushstroke into an artificial, highly controlled representation of the “brushstroke”.
+Whereas in Abstract Expressionism, the trace of the hand still pointed to artistic introspection, Reed transformed it into an object of analysis and manipulation.
+This correlates to his elaborate technique of painting with alkyd that creates unusual effects, lending the pictures an immaculate smoothness and elegance reminiscent of photography and mannerism.

 Dr. Thomas Heyden, Neues Museum